What Is Email Hosting: Explanation for Beginners

 Daria Roshchyna Technical Content Writer @Mailtrap

-• a finally clear explanation of what email hosting is and is not,
+• Finally, a clear explanation of what email hosting is and is not,

-• an extended classification of hosting services,
+• An extended classification of hosting services,

-• important criteria for choosing a suitable service for your business,
+• Important criteria for choosing a suitable service for your business,

-• a quick overview of top email hosting service providers.
+• A quick overview of top email hosting service providers.

 What is email hosting?